baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/Would_I_do_this_again.md

     them as a form.
 -   Music?
 Ditto.

-Of course, this complicates all attempts to define a theory of games.
+This complicates all attempts to define a theory of games.
 Is it a good game when you’re just using the mechanics of the form to deliver a story?
 Is it a good game if the story is rubbish but does an excellent job of serving the gameplay?
 How many angels can dance on the